root-project/root/tree/ntuple/v7/doc/specifications.md

 The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
 For a complete cluster (covering all original columns), the order is given by the column IDs (small to large).

-The order of the inner items must match the order of pages resp. elements.
+The order of the inner items must match the order of pages' resp. elements.
 Every inner item (that describes a page) has the following structure:

 ```